 Work package 16

-This WP coordinates the demonstration of TechOceanS technologies at two sites for real-world environmental testing.
-Sensors and samplers will monitor established Marine Strategy Framework Directive (MSFD) targets and essential ocean variables (EOVs) in an operational setting.
-These demonstrations will take place in an observational capacity at a coastal location in Naples, Italy and in a mission capacity in the Canary Region of the Atlantic.
-These cross-cutting demonstrations will focus on aquaculture, offshore infrastructure and global ocean observing.
-This WP will also oversee the training of external (non-project) users and stakeholder groups on relevant TechOceanS technology.
+This WP coordinated the demonstration of TechOceanS technologies at two sites for real-world environmental testing.
+Sensors and samplers were used to monitor established Marine Strategy Framework Directive (MSFD) targets and essential ocean variables (EOVs) in operational settings.
+These demonstrations took place in an observational capacity at a coastal location in Naples, Italy, and in a mission capacity in the Canary Region of the Atlantic.
+The cross-cutting demonstrations focused on aquaculture, offshore infrastructure, and global ocean observing.
+This WP also oversaw the training of external (non-project) users and stakeholder groups on relevant TechOceanS technologies.

 Lead: